Gauteng High Court: History

 The Transvaal Provincial Division's area of jurisdiction was reduced in 1977 and 1979 when Bophuthatswana and Venda became nominally independent and established their own supreme courts.
 When the current Constitution of South Africa came into force in 1997 the Transvaal and Witwatersrand Divisions of the Supreme Court of South Africa and the Supreme Courts of Bophuthatswana and Venda all became High Courts.
 In 2001 some districts in North West were removed from the jurisdiction of the Transvaal Division and placed under the Bophuthatswana Division in Mafikeng.
 In 2009 the Transvaal and Witwatersrand divisions were renamed the North Gauteng and South Gauteng High Courts, respectively.
 In 2013, in the restructuring brought about by the Superior Courts Act, the courts became two seats of a single Gauteng Division of the High Court of South Africa.

+The Limpopo and Mpumalanga Divisions were established in 2016 and 2019 respectively, removing those provinces from the jurisdiction of the Gauteng Division.
+In 2018 jurisdiction over the remaining parts of the North West province, except for Madibeng (Brits) was transferred to the North West Division.
+A further change in 2026 moved Madibeng to the North West Division, so the jurisdiction of the Gauteng Division no longer extends beyond Gauteng province.
+The 2026 notice also redefined the jurisdictional areas of the two seats of the Gauteng Division.